Nisus and Euryalus: Plot and themes

+Illustration of the funeral games episode where Nisus fell as he was about to win the foot race, then tripped Salius to ensure that Euryalus would win instead, found in Eva March Tappan's Stories from the Classics, 1907.

 The foray by Nisus and Euryalus is a well-developed, self-contained episode that occurs in the "Iliadic" half of the Aeneid, set during the war through which the displaced Trojans established themselves among the inhabitants of central Italy.
 Virgil introduces the characters anew, but they have already appeared in Book 5, at the funeral games held for Aeneas's father, Anchises, during the "Odyssean" first half of the epic.
 The games demonstrate behaviors that in the war to come will result in victory or defeat; in particular, the footrace in which Nisus and Euryalus compete prefigures their disastrous mission.

-The five runners are, in the order in which they would have finished, Nisus, Salius, Euryalus, Elymus, and Diores.
+The five runners are- in the order in which they would have finished- Nisus, Salius, Euryalus, Elymus, and Diores.
 Nisus, however, slips in the blood from the cattle sacrificed during the religious rituals that preceded the race.
 Recognizing that he can't recover his lead, he trips Salius to hand the victory to Euryalus.
 Nisus shows himself willing to sacrifice his own honor in order to help Euryalus, but the gesture demonstrates not only his loyalty but a willingness to cheat.
 Salius objects to the foul, and is given a consolation prize.
 Nisus receives compensation for his bad luck, and Euryalus gets the winner's prize.
 The incident is treated as comic, but becomes ominous in light of what happens to the pair later.

 Although the night raid of Nisus and Euryalus has a discrete narrative unity, it is closely related to major themes of the epic, such as the transition from boyhood to manhood, also present in the characters of Ascanius, Pallas, and Lausus, and the waste of young lives in war.
 Nisus and Euryalus's killing spree through the camp of the Rutuli is one of Virgil's most brutal descriptions of combat (especially when Nisus beheads the military leader Remus with his warriors Lamyrus, Lamus and Serranus).
 The poetry of Euryalus's death – "as when a richly hued flower is cut down by the plough and withers as it dies, or when the rains beat down the poppy's head, weighed down on slack neck" – is a replay of the death of Gorgythion in the Iliad.